RatinFX/BetterSearch/README.md

-# BetterSearch
+# Better Search
-FX Console but for VEGAS Pro, search and apply FX or generate generators
+Search and apply FX or generate generators

 ## Usage
 Place the contents of the .zip in the following folder, you have to create it, if it doesn't exist yet: